 He was just a wee little thing when we found him waltzing into a fast food joint.
 He didn’t have a mum and the waiters urged us to take him home, for they had seen too many cats being run over in their car park.
 He was such a an adorable creature that it didn’t take much to persuade the girls.
 I, on the other hand, was hesitant – I remembered being devastated at six when my own pet kitten died and I didn’t want my girls to go through such grief.
-Just a year earlier, Mars had taken a liking to a stray cat and fed it.
+Just a year earlier, Marz had taken a liking to a stray cat and fed it.
 When it died suddenly, she cried for days.

 Still, I couldn’t ignore the fact that this little kitten was too young to be wandering around.
-His scruffy and emaciated apppearance clearly showed that he was on his own.
+His scruffy and emaciated appearance clearly showed that he was on his own.
 We would take him in as an act of kindness, but we would not get too sentimental, I decided.
 We bundled him into the car and took him home.

-We took him to the upstairs terrace where he would be safe from the larger neighbourhood strays.
+When we arrived home, the girls’ grand-uncle warned that the neighbourhood cats would terrorize him, so we took him to the upstairs terrace where he would be safe from the larger neighbourhood strays.
 We gave him milk and bedded him down for the night.
 That was enough, I said.
 I didn’t want everyone getting too emotionally attached.
 However, a storm was brewing and the little mite, horribly terrified by the sounds of thunder, began to mew piteously.

 “The poor thing is frightened.
 We must comfort him,” the Dad Man tsked.